ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 The Gen3 implementation supports the following modes (often called 'bifurcation'): 1 x x4 (default 'NVMe mode'), 4 x x1, 2 x x2 and 1 x x2 + 2 x x1.
 Whether bifurcation really works with the Key M slot is [yet unknown](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/140?u=tkaiser).

 Wrt the three Gen2 lanes Radxa used one to attach the RTL8125BG NIC, another is routed to the key E M.2 slot which can be turned into SATA via a DT overlay.
-The other possible lane is USB3.
+The other possible lane is USB3 instead.

 ## RTC

-There's a small I2C accessible HYM8563 RTC chip labeled BM8563 on the board.
+There's a small I2C accessible HYM8563 RTC chip (though labeled BM8563) on the board.
 Next to it is a small battery header.
-According to schematics its routed to both RK3588 and the Wi-Fi slot.
+According to schematics it's routed to both RK3588 and the Wi-Fi slot.

 Quick check for `/dev/rtc0` succeeded: `hwclock -r -f /dev/rtc0 -> 2022-07-10 17:58:05.660866+02:00`.